 We receive information when you interact with our services, which we refer to as “Log Data.”
 This Log Data includes information such as your IP address, browser type, operating system, the referring web page, pages visited, location.
 We use Log Data to protect the security of the website and accounts.

-It may be that from time to time, there is a Post on The Forum, which requires us to reach out to you via email to follow up on more details or questions we may have to further clarify information in your post.
+It may be that from time to time, there may be a Post on The Forum, which requires us to reach out to you via email to follow up on more details or questions we may have to further clarify information in your post.
 You have the right to not answer any or all correspondence.
 If, after three (3) attempts to connect with you, we do not receive a reply, we will consider your non-response as your answer and will not make further attempts.